housecurve/housecurve.github.io/docs/tuning/TUNING.md

 1. [**Choose a target curve**](target_curve.md).
 The target curve defines how the audio system will sound.
 The choice of curve is subject to personal taste.

 1. [**Apply equalization**](equalization.md).
-Equalization means adjusting the volume level at different frequencies to match the target curve.
+Equalization / Room Correction means adjusting the volume level at different frequencies to match the target curve.